SenseNet/sn-preview/docs/preview.md

 category: Guides
 version: v7.0
 tags: [document, preview, sn6, sn7]
 description: Sometimes it is necessary to open documents in the web browser directly - for example because Microsoft Office (or another desktop office application) is not installed on the user's computer.
-The Enterprise Edition of sensenet ECM comes with an integrated document preview generator that creates images of documents in the background that can be viewed in any browser.
+The Enterprise Edition of sensenet comes with an integrated document preview generator that creates images of documents in the background that can be viewed in any browser.

 ---

 # Viewing documents in the browser
 Managing Office documents is a popular feature in every ECM system.
-This is why **sensenet ECM** comes with built-in document management features like [Office integration](/docs/managing-documents-from-microsoft-office) that enables users to directly open Office documents from the repository and edit them using Microsoft Office (e.g. Word or Excel).
+This is why **sensenet** comes with built-in document management features like [Office integration](/docs/managing-documents-from-microsoft-office) that enables users to directly open Office documents from the repository and edit them using Microsoft Office (e.g. Word or Excel).
 It is however in many cases desired to open documents **in the web browser directly** even if Microsoft Office (or another desktop office application) is not installed on the user's computer.
-The **Enterprise Edition** of sensenet ECM comes with an integrated document preview generator that creates images of documents in the background that can be viewed in any browser.
+The **Enterprise Edition** of sensenet comes with an integrated document preview generator that creates images of documents in the background that can be viewed in any browser.

-> Please note that the preview generator feature is available out of the box only in the **Enterprise Edition** of sensenet ECM.
+> Please note that the preview generator feature is available out of the box only in the **Enterprise Edition** of sensenet.
 Other parts of the preview feature - e.g. the [Document viewer](/docs/document-viewer) that displays the images - are available for everyone, so it is possible to use it if you create a custom tool for generating preview images.

-When the user uploads or modifies a document, sensenet ECM generates preview images of the document and persists them into the [Content Repository](/docs/content-repository).
+When the user uploads or modifies a document, sensenet generates preview images of the document and persists them into the [Content Repository](/docs/content-repository).
 These images then can be viewed in the browser and thus **no desktop application is required** to view contents of a document.

-The preview generator implementation uses a provider approach, which means that you can easily use a different preview generation technology than the one that comes with sensenet ECM.
+The preview generator implementation uses a provider approach, which means that you can easily use a different preview generation technology than the one that comes with sensenet.
 Also, this way the whole preview generation feature can be turned on and off just by a simple web.config setting.
 See the [Configuration](#Configuration) section for details.

 > The built-in preview generator is built on the following technologies:
 > - [Task Management](/docs/task-management) framework